yehaha9876/gitlab/doc/api/users.md

 ## Create a personal access token

 It creates a new personal access token.
 Note that only administrators can do this.
-If you set the impersonation flag to true, you can impersonate the user and performing both API calls and Git reads and writes.
-The user will not see these tokens in his profile settings.
+You are only able to create impersonation tokens to impersonate the user and perform both API calls and Git reads and writes.
+The user will not see these tokens in his profile settings page.

 ```
 POST /users/:user_id/personal_access_tokens